-- An investment plan to manage their investments;
+- An investment plan to manage your investments;

-- A risk plan to manage the risks to their wealth and livelihood;
+- A risk plan to manage the risks to your wealth and livelihood;

-- A personal tax plan to manage the tax implications of managing their personal wealth;
+- A personal tax plan to manage the tax implications of managing your personal wealth;

 - A family, business or farm tax plan;